 In this episode we’re joined by guest George Hall – a ‘Generation Z’ family historian (meaning he was born between about 1995-2010).
 We’ll be finding out how he got hooked on tracing his family history, and what it’s like being a younger researcher, as well as hearing about the work he does with The Hidden Branch, and his One-Place Study.

-George chose his 4x Great Grandfather Henry Hopkinson (1832-1907) of Birstall, West Yorkshire as his Relatively Speaking life story.
+George chose his 4x Great Grandfather Henry Hopkinson (1832-1907) of Birstall, West Yorkshire as his chosen life story.

 Henry somehow makes the leap from the textiles industry to butchery, where he attempts to build a business empire for his family – but this is not without its challenges, and he often finds himself being fined, and reported in the newspapers.